SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.includeNMFcomponents``
 """"""""""""""""""""""""""""""""""""

- * whether to include the components as output when performing non-negative matrix factorisation on the spike rate matrix, which outputs a matrix of size (num_components, num_time_samples) and a matrix of size (num_components, num_units)
+ * Whether to include the components as output when performing non-negative matrix factorisation on the spike rate matrix, which outputs a matrix of size (num_components, num_time_samples) and a matrix of size (num_components, num_units)
  * argument type : bool
  * options : 0 = no, 1 = yes
  * default : 0